Peter Sellers: 1970–1978: "Period of indifference": two marriages and three Pink Panther films

 In April 1972, Sellers reunited with Milligan and Harry Secombe to record The Last Goon Show of All, which was broadcast on 5 October.
 In May 1973, with his third marriage failing, Sellers went to the theatre to watch Liza Minnelli perform.
 He became entranced with Minnelli, and the couple became engaged three days later, despite Minnelli's then-current betrothal to Desi Arnaz Jr. and Sellers still being married.
 (Note: The marriage to Quarry was formally dissolved in September 1974.)
 Their relationship lasted a month before breaking up.
 By 1974, Sellers's friends were concerned that he was having a nervous breakdown.
 Directors John and Roy Boulting considered that Sellers was "a deeply troubled man, distrustful, self-absorbed, ultimately self-destructive.
 He was the complete contradiction."
 Sellers was shy and insecure when out of character.
 When he was invited to appear on Michael Parkinson's eponymous chat show in 1974, he withdrew the day before, explaining to Parkinson that "I just can't walk on as myself".
 When he was told he could come on as someone else, he appeared dressed as a member of the Gestapo.
 After a few lines in keeping with his assumed character, he stepped out of the role and settled down and, according to Parkinson himself, "was brilliant, giving the audience an astonishing display of his virtuosity".
 In 1974, Sellers again claimed to have communicated with the long-dead music hall comic Dan Leno, who advised him to return to the role of Clouseau.

+By the mid-1970s, Sellers was agreeing to accept salaries of £100,000 and 10 per cent of the gross to appear in TV productions and advertisements, well below the £1 million he had once commanded per film.
+In 1973, he appeared in a Benson & Hedges cinema commercial; in 1975, he appeared in a series of advertisements for Trans World Airlines, in which he played several eccentric characters, including Thrifty McTravel, Jeremy "Piggy" Peak Thyme and an Italian singer, Vito.
+Biographer Michael Starr asserts that Sellers showed enthusiasm towards these roles, although the airline campaign failed commercially.

 In 1974, Sellers portrayed a "sexually voracious" Queen Victoria in Joseph McGrath's comedic biographical film of the Scottish poet William McGonagall, The Great McGonagall, starring opposite Milligan and Julia Foster.
 However, the film was a critical failure, and Sellers's career and life reached an all-time low.
-As a result, by 1974 he agreed to accept salaries of £100,000 and 10 per cent of the gross to appear in TV productions and advertisements, well below the £1 million he had once commanded per film.
-In 1973, he appeared in a Benson & Hedges cinema commercial; in 1975, he appeared in a series of advertisements for Trans World Airlines, in which he played several eccentric characters, including Thrifty McTravel, Jeremy "Piggy" Peak Thyme and an Italian singer, Vito.
-Biographer Michael Starr asserts that Sellers showed enthusiasm towards these roles, although the airline campaign failed commercially.